 (1) Represents the grant date fair value of the awards granted during the year computed in accordance with FASB ASC 718.
-For a discussion of the relevant assumptions used to determine the valuation of our option awards for accounting purposes please refer to Note J to the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K filed on March 6, 2013.
+For a discussion of the relevant assumptions used to determine the valuation of our option awards for accounting purposes please refer to Note J to the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K filed on February 20, 2014.

-(2) Mr. Fishback resigned from our board of directors on May 30, 2012, and the board of directors elected Bradley A. Cleveland to the board of directors on November 19, 2012.
-As of December 31, 2012, Mr. Cleveland did not hold any options to purchase shares of common stock.
+(2) Mr. Cleveland resigned from our board of directors on January 21, 2014.
+As of December 31, 2013, Mr. Cleveland held 237 shares of unvested restricted stock and options to purchase an aggregate of 10,572 shares of common stock, 4,845 of which were vested.

-- (3) As of December 31, 2012, Mr. Gorman held options to purchase an aggregate of 7,567 shares of common stock, 3,115 of which were vested. - (4) As of December 31, 2012, Mr. Leestma held options to purchase an aggregate of 44,057 shares of common stock, 39,605 of which were vested. - (5) As of December 31, 2012, Mr. Soran held options to purchase an aggregate of 24,032 shares of common stock, 18,245 of which were vested. - (6) As of December 31, 2012, Mr. Spencer held options to purchase an aggregate of 15,032 shares of common stock, 10,580 of which were vested. - (7) As of December 31, 2012, Mr. Wehrwein held options to purchase an aggregate of 30,792 shares of common stock, 27,591 of which were vested.
+(3) As of December 31, 2013, Mr. Gorman held 237 shares of unvested restricted stock and options to purchase an aggregate of 10,211 shares of common stock, 9,550 of which were vested.

+(4) As of December 31, 2013, Mr. Leestma held 237 shares of unvested restricted stock and options to purchase an aggregate of 26,676 shares of common stock, 26,015 of which were vested.

+- (5) As of December 31, 2013, Mr. Soran held 237 shares of unvested restricted stock and options to purchase an aggregate of 26,676 shares of common stock, 26,015 of which were vested. - (6) As of December 31, 2013, Mr. Spencer held 237 shares of unvested restricted stock and options to purchase an aggregate of 5,316 shares of common stock, 4,655 of which were vested. - (7) As of December 31, 2013, Mr. Wehrwein held 237 shares of unvested restricted stock and options to purchase an aggregate of 21,436 shares of common stock, 20,775 of which were vested.

-For 2012, our director compensation policy provided that each non-employee director received a stock option grant to purchase up to 2,672 shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director.
-The awards vest in full on the earlier of one year after the date of grant or the date of the next year's annual meeting of stockholders, provided the recipient remains a member of the board as of the vesting date.
+For 2013, our director compensation policy provided that each non-employee director received a stock option grant to purchase up to \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director.
+The awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2013, provided the recipient remains a member of the board as of the vesting date.
 In addition, each director receives an initial stock option grant to purchase up to \$111,000 of shares of our common stock in connection with appointment to the board calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
 All stock options granted under the policy have an exercise price equal to the fair market value of our common stock on the date of grant in accordance with our 2010 Equity Incentive Plan.

-Our director compensation policy for 2012 also provided that each non-employee director received a restricted stock grant of 1,055 shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director.
-The restricted stock awards vest in full on the earlier of one year after the date of grant or the date of the next year's annual meeting of stockholders, provided the recipient remains a member of the board as of the vesting date.
+Our director compensation policy for 2013 also provided that each non-employee director received a restricted stock grant to acquire up to \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director.
+The restricted stock awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2013, provided the recipient remains a member of the board as of the vesting date.
 We also reimbursed our directors for out-of-pocket expenses incurred in connection with attending our board and committee meetings.